garyesmith/fastapi-mongo-demo/README.md

 This demonstration puts it all together to create a base repository that can be used to quickly spin up APIs in the future.

 # Features
-- Create, Read, Update and Delete against a model stored in a MongoDB collection.
+- Perform Create, Read, Update and Delete on a model stored in a MongoDB collection.
-- Validation using standard Pydantic model definitions.
+- Validate fields using standard Pydantic model definitions.
-- Connection to a Mongo database defined in `.env`.
+- Connect to a Mongo database defined in `.env`.
-- Authentication against a single secret Bearer Token defined in `.env`.
+- Authenticate all endpoints against a single secret Bearer Token defined in `.env`.
-- Internal mapping of the Mongo `_id` field to `id` in code references.
+- Internally mapp the Mongo `_id` field to `id` in code and API calls.
-- Clean separation of code for each endpoint router and model.
+- Cleanly separate code for each endpoint's router and model to enable easy future expansion.
-- Detailed automatic endpoint documentation generated via SwaggerUI.
+- Automatically generate complete endpoint documentation via SwaggerUI.

 # Prerequisites
-This application has been tested against the following stack:
+This application has been tested with the following stack pre-installed:
 - Ubuntu 20
 - Python 3.6
-- A Mongo database (v4.4.15)
+- Mongo 4.4.15
 - python3-pip

 # Installation

-- Clone this repo and `cd` into the `fastapi-mongo-demo` folder
+- Clone this repo and `cd` into the `fastapi-mongo-demo` folder.
-- Run `pip install -r requirements.txt`
+- Run `pip install -r requirements.txt` to install the required Python modules.
-- Create a new Mongo database
-- Optional: manually run the following Mongo query to create an initial record:
-`db.post.insert({"uri":"first-post","title": "First Post", "excerpt": "This is the first post on the blog.", "body": "<p>This is the first post on the blog.</p><p>This post lets us confirm  the <b>API</b> is working.</p>"});`

 # Configuration

 - Copy or rename the file `.env-sample` in the application base folder to `.env`.
 - Edit the file `.env` in the application base folder.
-- Set the `MONGO_URI` value to be the connection string for your Mongo database (created above).
+  - Change the `MONGO_URI` value to be the connection string for a running Mongo database.
-- Set the `MONGO_DBNAME` value to be the name of your Mongo database (created above).
+  - Change the `MONGO_DBNAME` value to be the desired name of your Mongo database.
-- SET the `API_KEY` value to be a strong [random token string](https://www.random.org/strings/) known only to you.
+  - Change the `API_KEY` value to be a strong [random token string](https://www.random.org/strings/) known only to you.
+  - Save the file changes.

 # Usage

 - From the application base folder, run the Uvicorn server:
   `python3 -m uvicorn main:app --reload --host="0.0.0.0" --port=8000`
-- In a browser or Postman make a request to
-  `GET http://<server_ip_address>/posts` where `<server_ip_address` is the IP address of the server where this application is installed.
+- In a browser visit `http://<server_ip_address>/docs` where `<server_ip_address` is the IP address of the server where this application is installed.
-- Confirm you see the record inserted in the *Installation* step above
+- Confirm you see documentation describing the avaiable API endpoints.

+# Test script

+Optionally, you may run a test script called located in the root folder of the application by executing this on the command line:

+`python3 tests.py`

+This script runs a sequence of GET, POST, PUT and DELETE calls against the `/posts` endpoint and compares the returned values to ensure they are working as expected.